 Radio Shows featuring Daniel Rasmussen

-World Footprints will take listeners on a journey that follows the North Star today.
-Many Americans are familiar with the slave revolts led by John Brown and Nat Turner, but the story of the greatest act of slave resistance in American history took place in 1811 and has remained largely untold, … Read moreUnited States History Human Trafficking
+World Footprints will take listeners on a journey that follows the North Star today through Polaris Project.
+Many Americans are familiar with the slave revolts led by John Brown and Nat Turner, but the story of the greatest act of slave resistance in American history took place in 1811 and … Read moreUnited States History Human Trafficking